ktodoran/Code-Quiz/README.md

 Link to website: https://ktodoran.github.io/Code-Quiz/

 This is a landing page for my second created Javascript file, a Code Quiz!
-If you want to test your knowledge on Javascript and see how fast you can answer these questions, then this is for you!
+If you want to test your knowledge on Javascript, then this is for you!

+Race the clock to answer these questions as quick as you can, save your highscore, and tell you friends to try and beat your time!
+Good luck!

 There is a screenshot of the layout provided above!
 Feel free to take a look at its layout!